Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 # IntelliChain

 ## Introduction to IntelliChain
-Welcome to the AutoCodeAgent IntelliChain Mode!
+Welcome to the  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation IntelliChain Mode!
 This intelligent agent leverages cutting-edge AI techniques to automatically generate, execute, and refine Python code in a modular and iterative way.
 It is designed to break down complex tasks into manageable subtasks, generate precise code for each, and orchestrate their execution using a variety of tools and libraries.
 The Advanced AI Code Agent is an AI-powered system that automates the process of decomposing complex problems, writing Python code, executing that code, and evaluating the results.
 It uses a combination of AI language models, dynamic code execution, and an evaluation loop to refine its approach until the task is successfully completed.
 This repository provides a robust framework that you can extend to solve a wide range of problems by simply defining new tasks and integrating appropriate tools.

 IntelliChain allows you to handle complex tasks such as: